-The term “website migration” is used to refer to any major changes to a site’s structure that could influence SEO, like modifications to the domain name URLs, URLs, hosting the platform or design.
+Website migration encompasses significant alterations to a site’s structure that could impact SEO, such as modifications to domain name URLs, hosting platform, or design.

 The preparation for a migration to a new website